Notice: This page requires JavaScript to function properly.

 This is achieved by combining the term frequency (the number of times a word appears in a document) with the inverse document frequency (a measure of how common or rare a word is across the entire dataset).

-We have already mentioned word embeddings in the previous chapter.
-Essentially, this model maps individual words to dense vectors in a low-dimensional, continuous space, capturing semantic similarities, which are not actually directly interpretable.
+Word embeddings map individual words to dense vectors in a low-dimensional, continuous space, capturing semantic similarities that are not directly interpretable.

-Document embeddings, on the other hand, generate dense vectors representing whole documents, capturing the overall semantic meaning.
+Document embeddings, on the other hand, generate dense vectors that represent entire documents, capturing their overall semantic meaning.

 question-icon